HyperNylium/music-player/README.md

 ## A simple music player using python and vlc

 ### Requirements
-- Python 3.8 or higher
+- Python 3.11 or higher (if running from source code)
 - [VLC Media Player](https://www.videolan.org/) installed on your system

 ### Troubleshooting